Observer99/MyCITool/README.md

    - WARNING - non critical issues (high CPU or Memory).
    - ERROR - critical issues (container is not running, web application is not responding, very high CPU or Memory, failure to start or restart container).
    - SUCCESS - successfull action (start or restart of container).

+### dockerWebApp
+The dockerWebApp is a simple "Hello World" Python web application with Dockerfile.

 ### Requirements
 The following components should be available in order to run MyCITool.py:
    - Python 3 with docker module installed (pip install docker)